nguyenvanhai-0911/BlockChain_Project/Document/Token.md

 [[ERC20_issues]]
 ==== Issues with ERC20 Tokens

-((("ERC20 token standard","issues with ERC20 tokens")))The adoption of the ERC20 token standard has been truly explosive.
+The adoption of the ERC20 token standard has been truly explosive.
 Thousands of tokens have been launched, both to experiment with new capabilities and to raise funds in various "crowdfund" auctions and ICOs.
 However, there are some potential pitfalls, as we saw with the issue of transferring tokens to contract addresses.

 One of the less obvious issues with ERC20 tokens is that they expose subtle differences between tokens and ether itself.
 Where ether is transferred by a transaction that has a recipient address as its destination, token transfers occur within the _specific token contract state_ and have the token contract as their destination, not the recipient's address.
 The token contract tracks balances and issues events.
 In a token transfer, no transaction is actually sent to the recipient of the token.
 Instead, the recipient's address is added to a map within the token contract itself.
 A transaction sending ether to an address changes the state of an address.
 A transaction transferring a token to an address only changes the state of the token contract, not the state of the recipient address.
 Even a wallet that has support for ERC20 tokens does not become aware of a token balance unless the user explicitly adds a specific token contract to "watch."
 Some wallets watch the most popular token contracts to detect balances held by addresses they control, but that's limited to a small fraction of existing ERC20 pass:[<span class="keep-together">contracts</span>].